olleharstedt/olleharstedt.github.io/_posts/2024-11-08-learn-to-talk-to-radicalised-people.markdown

 First reduce or deactivate safety mode [7], then talk.

+> Ther person feels profoundly unsafe.
+The world is threatening, people have bad intentions, harm seems imminent. [...] worsened by a deep-seated doubt about being able to stop the bad thing from happening.
+[7, p 124]

 Have to first show empathy to reach a problem-solving state-of-mind [6].

 > The need for closure is deﬁned as the desire for a quick and ﬁrm answer to a question and the aversion toward ambiguity or uncertainty[8]
 > a heightened need for closure gives rise to a syndrome of “group centrism"

+Brainwashed - how to know?
+They call you brainwahsed, and you call them brainwahsed.
+Are we both brainwashed, because of a never-ending social feedback loop to confirm are biases?
+Who's willing to investigate those biases, though, and who isn't?

 ## Sources